abs2000/ROS_Beginner_Teaching_Materials/running a robot.md

 ### 1. Install Robot

 Let's attempt to install a virtual industrial robot from Clearpath Robotics.
-Firstly, enter the following commands in a new terminal (simply click on the clipboard to the right of the code box, after hovering over it, to copy the contents). **Use a lowercase 'y' to accept the installs** when asked in the terminals.
+Firstly, enter the following commands in a new terminal (if you are on a computer simply click on the clipboard to the right of the code box, after hovering over it, to copy the contents). **Use a lowercase 'y' to accept the installs** when asked in the terminals.

 ```
 sudo apt-get update